Choosing the Right Decodable Books for Your Students

 Decodable Adventures

 Ed and Mel’s Decodable Adventures follow the Scope and Sequence of the Barton Reading and Spelling System.
 Each chapter contains a parent or tutor read passage, a decodable student passage, and a game to play.
-Find books HERE
+Find books HERE.

 EPS (Educator’s Publishing Service)